 Myeloproliferative Neoplasm survivor

-“As a passionate advocate for people living with leukaemia, I look forward to serving as a consumer representative with ALLG, to assist in providing patients with opportunities to participate in clinical trials, which ultimately helps improve access to new medications for others afflicted with blood cancers”.
+“As a passionate advocate for people living with leukaemia, I know serving as a consumer representative to assist in providing patients with opportunities to participate in clinical trials ultimately helps improve access to new medications for others afflicted with blood cancers”.